 KC enjoys reading, especially the Harry Potter series.
 She is part of Marching Band at her school and volunteers at the library.

-Lauren is on the TAB Volunteer Relations Team, where she has been working hard to ensure our volunteers feel appreciated and their paperwork is all intact.
-She currently attends Mayfield Senior School, and loves her experience so far.
-Her hobbies are reading, dancing ballet, and playing soccer and the violin.
+Lauren currently attends Mayfield Senior School, and loves it so far!
+Her hobbies include dancing ballet, playing soccer and the violin, reading, and running track and cross-country.
 She loves listening to music and taking photos.

 Maya goes to Downtown Magnets High School and has been in TAB for about 2 years now.
 She’s part of her school’s basketball team and enjoys running, dumplings, anime, and music a LOT.
 She considers herself a Taylor Swift fan at heart, a Rise Against enthusiast, and a back number addict.

-Sophie is new to TAB this year.
-She’s a freshman at Flintridge Prep.
-In her free time, she enjoys reading, singing, writing, and playing with her puppy, Skippy.
+Sophie is a sophomore at Flintridge Prep.
+Her favorite pastimes are reading, writing, singing, robotics, and playing with her 2 year old maltipoo, Skippy.